 Does Balsamic Vinegar Pose Any Health Risks?

-Balsamic vinegar is possibly safe unless one is allergic to it.
+So, is Balsamic vinegar safe for you?
+Well, it is generally safe unless one is allergic to it.
 When consumed in limited quantities, it serves as a tasty addition to your salads.
 However, anecdotal evidence suggests that few may experience the following side effects with balsamic vinegar:

 - Throat Irritation: Intake of raw balsamic vinegar may irritate the throat.

 - Stomach Pain: The acetic acid in balsamic vinegar may cause stomach pain in some.

 - Flatulence: Balsamic vinegar may also cause flatulencei XIt is a medical term for the release of gas from the digestive system through the anus, and it is also referred to as farting. in some individuals.
 However, it generally subsides within a few hours.

 - Tingling Sensation Or Swelling Of The Tongue: The acetic acid in the vinegar may irritate the tongue and cause reddish or white raised patches.
 At times, one may also experience a tingling sensation on the tongue that generally subsides in a day or two.